theworkingcentre/win7-avoid-viruses/10-accounts.rst

    :align: center
    :alt: Charlesadmin does not have a password

-You will need to set a password for this account (which can be the same as the password you already use, or something different.
-Different is better if you can remember the new password.).
+You will need to set a password for this account.
+This can be the same as the password you already use, or something different.
+Different is better if you can remember the new password.
 Click on the account, and then select "Create a password".

 .. figure:: pix/10-accounts/05-standard/20-password-link.png